Bike Gear Ratio Calculator

 You can hover each gear combination to see the development, speed, and chain angle.

-The gear ratio chart is best viewed on a larger screen.
+The gear ratio chart is only visible on a larger screen.
 You can find all the data in the table below.

 Bicycle Gear Ratio Table